What Is a Transcript? Definition, Types, Examples & How Transcripts Are Made (2026)

 How Transcripts Are Made in 2026

 Four production paths dominate today.
 The right one depends on how much accuracy you actually need, how fast you need it, and what you can spend.
 A decade ago the choice was mostly “human transcriptionist or DIY.”
 Since the release of OpenAI Whisper in late 2022, AI has become the default for most non-legal work — and hybrid AI-plus-human review has quietly taken over the middle of the market.
+For foreign-language source audio, the modern workflow adds a translation stage — see translate audio to text for the combined transcription-plus-translation flow covering 133 target languages.

 AI transcription